sr-lab/hoogle_plus/ecoop23aec-paper17-artifact_information.md

 * All three versions are compiled and ready to use.
 * The script `/home/eval.sh` does the following:
     - It runs the first set of 44 benchmarks that do not require examples in the extension and the original version of Hoogle+;
-    - It runs the second set of 15 benchmarks that use input-output examples in the extension and in the version of Hoogle+ that supports examples;
+    - It runs the second set of 26 benchmarks that use input-output examples in the extension and in the version of Hoogle+ that supports examples; FIXME TIME
-    - It takes 2 hours approx; to run only the second set of 15 benchmarks (which is the most important set because its benchmarks require the generation of constants and lambda-abstractions), pass 15 as an argument (`sh eval.sh 15`), and this should take 40 minutes;
+    - It takes 2 hours approx; to run only the second set of 26 benchmarks (which is the most important set because its benchmarks require the generation of constants and lambda-abstractions), pass S2 as an argument (`sh eval.sh S2`), and this should take 40 minutes; FIXME TIME
     - It prints a LaTeX document in the `stdout`;
 * The scripts `/home/hoogle_plus_ext/eval_ext.hs`, `/home/hoogle_plus_examp/eval_examp.hs` and `/home/hoogle_plus_orig/eval_orig.hs` can be used separately to run the benchmarks on specific versions.
   - Each one creates a folder `logs` (for instance, the `eval_ext.sh` creates a folder `/home/hoogle_plus_ext/logs`), containing a log file for each benchmark (with the produced solutions and times).
-The arguments `15` and `44` can be used in script `/home/hoogle_plus_ext/eval_ext.hs`, to select one of both sets of benchmarks.
+The arguments `S2` and `S1` can be used in script `/home/hoogle_plus_ext/eval_ext.hs`, to select one of both sets of benchmarks.
+FIXME TIME
-  - For an even shorter evaluation, run the 15 benchmarks (only on the extension) that take input-output examples (approx. 20 minutes).
+  - For an even shorter evaluation, run the 26 benchmarks (only on the extension) that take input-output examples (approx. 20 minutes).
 This is the most relevant set of benchmarks, as most of them require the generation of constants and lambda abstractions, which is the key contribution of our work.
     ```
     cd /home/hoogle_plus_ext
-    sh eval_ext.sh 15
+    sh eval_ext.sh S2
     ```
   - Each log file contains, for each solution, a line with the output and a line with the times.
 In the case of Hoogle+ and Hoogle+ with examples, there is a single time: the total time spent.
 In the case of the extension, the time spent replacing wildcards is also provided, and this is the first value of the line.